Benefit Issuances and Use of Benefits

 b.
 Request that the head of household or authorized representative sign the 14-520 and send the document as file only for the client's electronic case record (ECR).

-If the client refuses to sign the form or fails to return the signed form, do not deny the application or terminate assistance.
-Signing the form is not a condition of eligibility.
+If the client refuses to sign the form or fails to return the signed form, don't deny the application or terminate assistance.
+Signing the form isn't a condition of eligibility.

 2. Referrals to the Office of Fraud and Accountability (OFA)